Close

 9.2.1.
 Nodes

 In this module we present one of the two traditional implementations for lists, usually called a linked list.
-The linked list uses dynamic memory allocation, that is, it allocates memory for new list elements as needed.
 The following diagram illustrates the linked list concept.
 Here there are three nodes that are “linked” together.
 Each node has two boxes.
 The box on the right holds a link to the next node in the list.
 Notice that the rightmost node has a diagonal slash through its link box, signifying that there is no link coming out of this box.

 Because a list node is a distinct object (as opposed to simply a cell in an array), it is good practice to make a separate list node class.
 (We can also re-use the list node class to implement linked implementations for the stack and queue data structures.)
 Here is an implementation for list nodes, called the Node class.
 Objects in the Node class contain an data field to store the element value, and a next field to store a pointer to the next node on the list.
 The list built from such nodes is called a singly linked list, or a one-way list, because each list node has a single pointer to the next node on the list.